456dev/luhack-session-server/README.md

 - The `title` field is the title of the session that will be displayed on the front page.
 - The `backendMap` field is the path to the backend map file, this expects the standard format of the backend map file.
 - The `jwtSecret` field is the secret that the server will use to sign JWTs.
+- The `server` field is the address of the auth server that the server will use to verify JWTs.